Skip to content

 Bulimia Warning Signs

 Bulimia can have serious medical consequences including dental and esophageal problems, kidney damage, chemical imbalance, and an overall loss of energy and vitality.
 It is a serious eating disorder and can be fatal.
-Key signs you or someone you know may be struggling with bulimia include:

 • Engaging in binge eating and cannot voluntarily stop